milkaBlumer/pharmacyQueueManagement/README.md

 ## 🏥 Pharmacy Queue Management System
-A full-stack application built with C#, .NET Core, Angular 19, and SQL Server, designed to efficiently manage queues in a pharmacy environment.
+A full-stack application built with C#, .NET Core, Angular 19, and SQL Server, designed to efficiently manage queues in a pharmacy.

 ---